thePlebDev/Farmers-Canada-clone/README.md

 ## <a name="final">Conclusion</a>
-- The internet and web scraping are two increadly powerful things.
-However, you must always remember to be curtious of the pages you are scraping and mindful of how many requests you send to a server.
+- The internet and web scraping are two incredibly powerful things.
+However, you must always remember to be courteous of the pages you are scraping and mindful of how many requests you send to a server.
 - Thank you and may the internet be ever in your favour.